Integrative Psychotherapy

 Psychological disorders of all sorts are treated by therapists by matching the evidence-based treatments to each individual and his disorder.

-What is integrative therapy?
+What is integrative psychotherapy?